graphiti-api/graphiti/guides/why.md

 {% endhighlight %}

 Graphiti generates these Links between Resources automatically.
-If you change the logic, we'll update the Link - clients can simply follow the link, and we can change logic server-side with no breakage.
+If you change the logic connecting Resources (which applies to eager loading as well), we'll update the [Link]({{site.github.url}}/guides/concepts/links) - clients can simply follow the link, and we can change logic server-side with no breakage.

 There's a bunch of other great stuff about JSON:API, but that is a topic for another day.

+> (*Quick aside: I've always found the name of this project hilariously awkward, easy to confuse with any API outputting JSON.
+But you could say the same about GraphQL!
+Just as JSON:API isn't the only API standard outputting JSON, GraphQL isn't the only Graph Query Language - in fact, you could call JSON:API a Graph Query Language as well!*)

+#### REST != Multiple Requests

 Anything you could do with a single Resource, you can do with multiple Resources.
 In other words, we can fetch an `Employee`, and their